Landsbokasafn/deduplicator/src/site/markdown/manual.md

 The following applies to the (as yet unreleased) DeDuplicator version 3.1.0 for Heritrix 3.3.0 (also not yet released as stable).
 For older versions, see [here](started-old.html).

+### Terminology

+**Duplicate** and **revisit** are used interchangeably in this document.
+The WARC standard uses the term *revisit* exclusively but historically, this module has used the term `duplicate`.
+In either case, we are referring to an instance where the response body of one URL+Time matches the response body of another URL+Time.
+Time is the time when the URL was requested.
+The comparison is only of the response body (the actual content, or document) and excludes headers.
+Duplicates are determined by comparing digests (usually SHA-1) of the body.

 ### Requirements

  * **Operating system:** Linux (using bash command shell).